ale93p/g5k-storm-cluster/README.md

 Open the file `cluster.conf` and modify the parameters to comply your system configuration (g5k, storm and folders).
 Be sure to change the username with your grid5000 username, and to specify the correct grid5000 image name.
+(check also other possible configurations that I may have changed during testing)

 #### Install Storm in your frontend ####